This post is about how to build a growth-focused SaaS SEO strategy.

-While paid channels can be effective, as a SaaS company enters the growth phase, it makes sense to pivot away from pure paid acquisition to more long-term, scalable strategies.
+Sure, paid channels can be effective.
+However, as a software startup enters the growth phase, it makes sense to turn away from paid acquisition to more long-term, scalable strategies.

-In almost all cases, the cost to acquire a user through a paid channel will go up over time.
-Your costs will rise as you exhaust the audiences that are most likely to convert, new competition enters the market, and more advertisers bid for the same inventory through paid channels.
+In almost all cases, the cost to acquire a user through a paid channel will rise over time.
+Your costs will increase as you wear out the audiences that are most likely to convert.
+Plus, as new competitors enter the market, more advertisers bid for the same inventory through paid channels, further driving up costs.

 And, of course, reducing your spend is not an option.

-With paid acquisition, if you stop spending, you stop growing.
+With paid acquisition, you stop growing if you stop spending.

-The initial investment will be slow to yield measurable results.
-In most cases, it will take several months to see a clear pattern of growth and real traction with an inbound marketing strategy.
-But that growth compounds over time–growing steadily and becoming a long-term asset.
+The initial investment may be slow to yield measurable results.
+In most cases, it will take several months to gain real traction and see a clear pattern of growth with an inbound marketing strategy.
+But when that growth comes, it compounds over time and steadily becomes a long-term asset.

-While SEO is not maintenance-free, the marginal cost to acquire a new user through organic traffic should decrease over time as your inbound traffic grows and you recognize the value of the traffic on a compounding basis.
+While SEO is not maintenance-free, the cost of acquiring new users through organic traffic should decrease over time as your inbound traffic grows.

-A blog post published today has a fixed cost, but it could generate traffic and leads for years to come, shrinking the calculated CPA with each new inquiry.
+A blog post published today has a fixed cost, but it could generate traffic and leads for years to come.
+This effectively shrinks the customer acquisition cost (CAC) with each new signup.

-Because of this, SEO is a smart long-term growth strategy for companies that need to wean themselves off of paid channels as their primary driver for new sign ups or users.
+As a result, SEO is a smart long-term growth strategy for companies that need to wean themselves off of paid channels being their primary source of new user sign-ups.

-Like most marketing strategies and channels, SEO cannot function in a vacuum.
+Like most marketing strategies and channels, SEO can’t function in a vacuum.

-Yes, investing in content, keywords, and links will yield a large increase in targeted, organic traffic over time.
-But, as you know, traffic to your website does not equal sign ups or revenue.
+Yes, investing in content, keywords, and links will lead to a large increase in targeted, organic traffic over time.
+But, as you know, website traffic does not equal sign-ups or revenue.
 Beyond SEO, you need additional marketing strategies to capture, nurture, and convert that traffic into actual users.

-The upside here is that SEO can “feed the machine” so to speak–providing you with a constant stream of persona-qualified traffic that fill up your marketing funnel.
+The upside here is that SEO can “feed the machine”, so to speak.
+It does this by filling up your marketing funnel with a constant stream of qualified, persona-based traffic.

-This is what makes SEO such a critical component for SaaS marketing.
-The traffic you generate powers other channels and strategies like driving email subscribers and filling your retargeting funnel.
+This is what makes SEO for SaaS such a critical component of marketing success.
+The traffic you gain powers other channels and strategies like adding email subscribers and filling your retargeting funnel.

-With this all in mind, let’s dive right into how you can pursue and execute a successful SEO strategy that will, in fact, drive the growth in traffic and leads that you’re hoping to achieve.
+With this all in mind, let’s dive into how you can create and pull off a successful SEO strategy—one that drives the growth in traffic and leads that you hope to achieve.

-Creating a successful SaaS SEO strategy doesn’t happen by just collecting an arbitrary list of keywords.
+Creating a successful SaaS SEO strategy doesn’t happen by collecting a random list of keywords.

 It starts with the buyer’s journey.

-While we typically think of this as being a series of stages or a funnel, the buyer rarely experiences a linear journey from top to bottom.
+While we typically think of this as a funnel or series of stages, the buyer journey is rarely linear from top to bottom.

-Let’s step through each stage of the funnel and how you should incorporate it into your SEO strategy.
+Let’s go through each stage of the funnel and how you should address it in your SEO strategy.

 Your buyer has a problem.

-They’re probably not sure exactly how to solve it.
-Hell, they may not even know how to articulate it.
+And so far, they’re not sure exactly how to solve it.
+Hell, they may not even know how to express it!
 But they have an itch.
-Some part of their personal or professional life could be better if they could just find the right solution.
+Some part of their personal or professional life could be easier if they could just find the right solution.

 Many SaaS buyer journeys begin here.
-Maybe your customer is looking to improve their customer service efficiency or they need a way to get their clients to pay invoices more quickly.
+Maybe your customer is looking to improve their customer service, or they need a way to get their clients to pay invoices faster.

 Where do they turn?